5 Trends Shaping the Tech Industry and How You Can Prepare for Them | Armanino

 Tech Trends to Watch and Ways to Get Ready

 As a leader in technology, you’re constantly balancing pressure and possibility.
-AI is evolving quickly.
+Artificial intelligence (AI) is moving fast.
 Capital is tighter.
 Expectations are higher.
 And the decisions you make today matter more than ever.

 You can’t afford to wait and react.
 To stay ahead, you need to make deliberate, data-backed moves that align with your company’s vision, capabilities and goals.
 Whether you’re preparing for an initial public offering (IPO), rethinking your growth strategy or entering the AI race, the choices you make now will define your next chapter.

 This article breaks down top trends that are already changing how technology companies operate and grow.
 These trends fall into two critical categories: market conditions and leadership development.
-Market conditions determine how your company can access capital and grow, while leadership development influences how effectively you can respond to change.
+Market conditions shape how you access capital and compete in an AI-driven market.
+Leadership development shapes how well you respond to change.

 How you can prepare:

 Today’s funding environment looks very different than it did even just a few years ago.
-Investors are more cautious, and capital is shifting toward companies that can show real staying power.
-The days of raising oversized rounds at inflated valuations with little scrutiny are over.
-Today, investors are focused on how capital is used and whether a business can operate efficiently and properly.
+While some companies continue to secure large funding rounds and strong valuations, others face increased scrutiny and more difficult fundraising conditions.
+Investors are focused on how capital is used and whether a business can operate efficiently and properly.
 You need to show that you’re running a real, well-managed business, not just chasing growth.

 For companies that raised at peak valuations in 2021 or 2022, the challenge is clear: grow into those numbers or face the reality of down rounds and reset expectations.
 Some are adapting by simplifying operations and avoiding new funding rounds altogether.
-Others, especially those that have burned through their last raise, are struggling to attract new term sheets.
+Others are struggling to attract new term sheets.

 At the same time, early-stage companies are gaining traction, especially those in AI and cybersecurity.
 Many of these newer entrants weren’t around for the boom years and are operating with a fundamentally different mindset: leaner teams, controlled spending and early focus on sustainable growth.